-In 2015 the year started with Charlotte being asked to step in with two weeks notice to perform the role of the ‘First Witch’ in Purcell’s Dido and Aeneas for the Royal Conservatoire of Scotland, conducted by Tim Dean.
-In April she performed the role of ‘Eve’ in Jonathan Dove’s The Walk From The Garden directed by Julie Brown and conducted by Christopher Gray, which Jonathon Dove came to watch.
-In May, Charlotte was selected for a week of intensive masterclasses as part of the International Edvard Grieg Society’s 2015 conference in Bergen, Norway, which culminated with her performing at a concert in Grieg’s home in Troldhaugen.
+In 2015 she undertook the role of the ‘First Witch’ in Purcell’s Dido and Aeneas for the Royal Conservatoire of Scotland, conducted by Tim Dean.
+In April she performed the role of ‘Eve’ in Jonathan Dove’s The Walk From The Garden directed by Julie Brown and conducted by Christopher Gray, which Jonathon Dove attended.
+In May, Charlotte was selected for a week of intensive masterclasses as part of the International Edvard Grieg Society’s 2015 conference in Bergen, Norway, which culminated with her performing songs from ‘Haugtussa’ at a concert in Grieg’s home in Troldhaugen.
 In June Charlotte was asked to perform the role of ‘La Zia’ in Puccini’s Madama Butterfly for Bowdon Festival Opera, conducted by Tom Newall.
 In July she was invited to perform at the Greater Manchester Chief Constable’s Charity Ball before she travelled to Italy to join Music Academy International.
 During her time in Italy, she played the ‘2nd Knabe’ in Mozart’s Die Zauberflöte, directed by Ophelia Wolf and conducted by J David Jackson.
 Followed by performing the role of a pregnant ‘Novice’ in Puccini’s Suor Angelica, directed by Patrizia Di Paolo and conducted by Elaine Rinaldi.
 Charlotte finished her time with Music Academy International playing the role of ‘Gretel’ in Humperdinck’s Hansel and Gretel, directed by David Gately and conducted by J. David Jackson.
-Finishing the year with a performance at The Glasgow Royal Concert Hall with the orchestra of Scottish Opera where she was invited to sing Rossini’s Cat Duet. at their Christmas Cracker concert.
+Finishing the year with a performance at The Glasgow Royal Concert Hall with the orchestra of Scottish Opera where she was invited to sing Rossini’s Cat Duet at their Christmas Cracker concert.

-Until Charlotte commenced her studies at the Royal Conservatoire of Scotland she complimented her love of singing with her second love, Dance.
-She achieved a BBO grade 7 in Ballet, BBO grade 7 in Tap, IDTA silver award in Ballroom, IDTA Gold award in Latin, IDTA Gold award in Club and achieved an A level in contemporary dance whilst at school.
-In Charlotte final year as an Undergraduate, she took and passed at the highest grade a RAD advanced ballet module.
+Charlotte complimented her love of singing with her second love, Dance.
+She achieved a BBO grade 7 in Ballet, BBO grade 7 in Tap, IDTA silver award in Ballroom, IDTA Gold award in Latin, IDTA Gold award in Club and achieved an A grade A level in Contemporary dance whilst at school.
+In Charlotte’s final year as an Undergraduate, she took and passed at the highest grade a RAD advanced ballet module.
 She also demonstrated her determination to excel when she attained the grade of 2nd Black Belt Dan in Karate, winning several National championships.